reactome/container/stand-alone-content-service/README.md

 wget http://localhost:8888/ContentService/exporter/event/R-HSA-5205682.sbgn > R-HSA-5205682.sbgn
 ```

-:warning: **Attention** This docker image of the ContentService is a work-in-progress.
+:warning: **Attention!** :warning: This docker image of the ContentService is a work-in-progress.
 Some endpoints might not be 100% functional yet.
 So far, only `/exporter/event/{identifier}.sbgn` and `/exporter/event/{identifier}.sbml` have been tested.
 Others _may_ work, but no guarantees are given at this time.